robertclinton-stack/graphics-xaml/README.md

 Recent version of .Net Core.
-If you have .Net Core insatalled, to run, double click on executable.
+Double click on publish exe.
 All source code present.